Actindo-AG/Documentation/Accounting/Operation/10_ManageReceipts.md

 3. Enter an account number in the *Contra Account* field.

 4. Enter the date for the manual booking in the *Date* field.
-Date format must be TTMMJJ or TT.MM.JJ.
+Date format must be DDMMYY or DD.MM.YY.

 5. Enter the creditor (supplier) account number in the *Account* field.